Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 However, the results of benchmarks vary, not only from the other hardware components but also from the benchmarking tool, so take them with a grain of salt.

 What’s clearer is the temperature benchmark.
-Trinity outperforms the FE, but both still significantly lag behind cards such as MSI’s Gaming X Trio or ASUS’ TUF Gaming.
+Trinity outperforms the FE, but both still considerably lag behind cards such as MSI’s Gaming X Trio or ASUS’ TUF Gaming.
 Another area where Trinity impresses is the sound, or rather the lack of it.
 Compared to the FE or TUF, it’s noticeably quieter.

 However, the coolest part of this card, appropriately, is the cooler.
 Zotac is boasting about the ability to individually control the three fans, but unless you’re really into controlling the airflow, this won’t do much for you.
 Still, it’s nice to have the option, and you may find it useful when trying to overclock it.